 For fixed-wing aircraft, AEDT calculates the fuel consumed over each flight path segment by one of two methods.
-The first method, available in either the terminal or the en-route areas, calculates the fuel consumption for each flight segment in accordance with Section 3.9 of the BADA 3 User Manual18 (see Section 3.4.1).
-The second method, available only in the terminal area, calculates the fuel consumption for each segment in accordance with the Senzig-Fleming-Iovinelli (SFI) method1920 (see Section 3.4.2).
+The first method, available in either the terminal or the en-route areas, calculates the fuel consumption for each flight segment in accordance with Section 3.9 of the BADA 3 User Manual (refer to Section 3.4.1).
+The second method, available only in the terminal area, calculates the fuel consumption for each segment in accordance with the Senzig-Fleming-lovinelli (SFI) method (refer to Section 3.4.2).
 Above the terminal area, AEDT uses the BADA 3 method.
 A third method is used for fixed-wing aircraft which do not have thrust data in their performance calculations; for these aircraft AEDT uses Boeing Fuel Flow Method 2 (BFFM2 - Section 5.1.1.1) to determine fuel flow.
-The majority of aircraft using AEDT's implementation of the BFFM2 method are military airframes, however civil aircraft which do not use thrust as a parameter in their profile definitions also utilize this method to calculate fuel flow.
+The majority of aircraft using AEDT's implementation of the BFFM2 method are military airframes; however, civil aircraft which do not use thrust as a parameter in their profile definitions also utilize this method to calculate fuel flow.
+In addition, all fixed-wing taxi operations use the BFFM2 method per SAE-AIR-8045.

 The BADA 4 fuel consumption model is described in Section 12.3.2.2 Fuel Consumption Model.
-For helicopters, AEDT calculates the fuel consumed over each flight path segment using a time-in-mode fuel consumption method (see Section 3.4.4).
-AEDT uses the same method in the terminal and en-route areas.
+For helicopters, AEDT calculates the fuel consumed over each flight path segment using a time-in-mode fuel consumption method (refer to Section 3.4.4).
+AEDT uses the same method in the terminal and enroute areas.